Kamosocial/kamosocial/README.md

 - Ruby >=2.4.0
 - Bundler >=1.1.4.2
+- Yarn >=1.5.1

 ### Setup instructions

 1. Clone the repository to your computer
-2. Run `bundle install`
+2. Run `bundle install --without production`
+3. Run `yarn install`
-3. Run the migrations `bin/rails db:migrate`
+4. Run the migrations `bin/rails db:migrate`
-4. Create a `.env` file and fill-in the following fields with your email parameters (it will allow you to send real emails in local):
+5. Create a `.env` file and fill-in the following fields with your email parameters (it will allow you to send real emails in local):

 ```
 export MAILER_DOMAIN=